 Both plugins (NitroPack and WP Rocket) are compatible with most WordPress hosting, themes, and plugins.

-WP Rocket and NitroPack Supports
+WP Rocket and NitroPack Support

 At least, something like live chat and dedicated high-priority support for its paying customers.
 But that’s not the case, anyway.